hazelcast/hazelcast-jet/site/website/blog/2020-06-01-jdk-gc-benchmarks.md

 And here are our overall conclusions:

 1. JDK 8 is an antiquated runtime.
-The ParallelOld collector enters huge Major GC pauses and the G1, although better than that, is stuck in an old version that uses just one thread when falling back to Full GC, again entering very long pauses.
-Even on a moderate heap of 12 GB, the pauses were exceeding 20 seconds.
+The Parallel collector enters huge Major GC pauses and the G1, although better than that, is stuck in an old version that uses just one thread when falling back to Full GC, again entering very long pauses.
+Even on a moderate heap of 12 GB, the pauses were exceeding 20 seconds for Parallel and a full minute for G1.
 The ConcurrentMarkSweep collector is strictly worse than G1 in all scenarios, and its failure mode are multi-minute Full GC pauses.
 2. On more modern JDK versions, the G1 is one monster of a collector.
 It handles heaps of dozens of GB with ease, keeping maximum GC pauses within 200 ms. Under extreme pressure it doesn't show brittleness